 Output of this process is the binarization of the syntax element.

-The rice parameter cRiceParam is derived by invoking the rice parameter derivation process for dec_abs_level[] as specified in clause 9.5.3.2 with the colour component index cIdx, the luma location ( x0, y0 ), the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight as inputs.
+The rice parameter cRiceParam is derived by invoking the rice parameter derivation process for dec_abs_level[] as specified in clause 9.5.3.2 with the base level of remainder baseLevel equal to 0, the colour component index cIdx, the luma location ( x0, y0 ), the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight as inputs.

 The variable cMax is derived from cRiceParam as: